Navairax/Group1/A4/README.md

   ## 5. Review the grouped elements and verify that they are accounted for.
 Alternatively open the BIM viewer and check there.

 # Feedback of other Architecture BIM Groups
+## Group 4: The groups tool on gathering  material information and calculating the volume of the building elements to find the CO2 emissions is a nice idea.
+Its helpful as its intended to be used during the early stages of the design process.
+The group did have some issues in the IFC model as they could not always match the building elements to materials.
+If the IFC model had a more robust system for the elements where there was also a material and an amount, then this tool has a lot of potential to be used in the industry as a pre LCA.

+## Group 8: The groups tool is about space optimization by finding the necessary information, understanding the space management, and then trying to connect that information.
+There were issues in their tool with the optimzation as the ifc model has inconsistencies.
+Thereby they could not find the exact floor number needed to extract the information and to connect it.
+The concept is nice in theory, however the application appears to be much more complex.

+## Overall: The Architecture BIM groups had some really insightful tools but the overlying theme among all groups is that there IFC model has way too many inconsistencies/mislabelling.
+This major flaw in the IFC models makes it hard to have working tools.
+Fortunately, the tool our group developed solves some of this problem by attempting to identify and reclassify mislabeled elements.